Build Starbucks-Level Loyalty With Behavioral Psychology

 Beyond points: exclusive access, VIP experiences, early releases, and community events.

-Instant vs. Delayed
+Instant vs. delayed

 Immediate rewards for instant dopamine, delayed high-value rewards for anticipation building.